MicrosoftDocs/sql-docs/docs/t-sql/statements/create-index-transact-sql.md

 [!INCLUDE[ssVersion2005](../../includes/ssversion2005-md.md)] introduced new index options and also modifies the way in which options are specified.
 In backward compatible syntax, `WITH option_name` is equivalent to `WITH (option_name = ON)`.
 When you set index options, the following rules apply:

 - New index options can only be specified by using `WITH (<option_name> = <ON | OFF>)`.
-- Options cannot be specified by using both the backward compatible and new syntax in the same statement.
+- Options can't be specified by using both the backward compatible and new syntax in the same statement.
 For example, specifying `WITH (DROP_EXISTING, ONLINE = ON)` causes the statement to fail.
 - When you create an XML index, the options must be specified by using `WITH (<option_name> = <ON | OFF>)`.

 ## DROP_EXISTING clause